-In all cases involving an allegation of discrimination, harassment, retaliation, or sexual misconduct, both the complainant and respondent shall have equal procedural rights as detailed in the NDSCS Title IX Compliance Policy and the NDSCS Sexual Misconduct Policy.
-To review these policies, visit ndscs.edu/policies/title-ix-compliance-policy and ndscs.edu/policies/sexual-misconduct-policy.
+In all cases involving an allegation of discrimination, harassment, retaliation or sexual misconduct, both the complaintant and respondent shall have equal procedural rights as detailed in the NDSCS Sexual Misconduct and Title IX Compliance Policy available at www.NDSCS.edu/Title9.

-Non- Suspension/Expulsion Conduct Hearings
+Non-Suspension/Expulsion Conduct Hearings

 A non-suspension/expulsion conduct hearing is an administrative hearing that generally involves only the responding student and the hearing officer.
 The hearing officer is the individual appointed by the College to process an alleged violation of College policy.
-Following the hearing, all applicable parties will receive a written notice of decision within ten working days.
+Following the hearing, all applicable parties will receive a written notice of decision within 10 working days.